Plant science at the dinner table: cranberries

-Cranberries are colorful, healthy and can be used in a variety of ways including decorations and recipes.
+Cranberries are colorful, healthy and can be used in a variety of ways, in both recipes and decorating for the holidays.

-Cranberries are popular during the holidays and can be used in sauces, breads and other deserts.
+Cranberries are popular during the holidays and can be used in sauces, breads, and other desserts.
 They also have a fascinating history, have many other uses and are good for you.

 History of cranberries

-According to Cape Cod Cranberry Growers Association, cranberries have a long and interesting history dating back to being a staple in the diet of Native Americans.
-They are one of the three fruits commercially grown and can trace its origin back to North America.
+According to Cape Cod Cranberry Growers Association, cranberries have a long and interesting history and were a staple in the diet of Native Americans.
+They are one of the three fruits commercially grown that can trace its origin back to North America.
 (The other two are Concord grapes and blueberries.)

 - Cranberries are native to North America.

-- Cranberries were grown by Native Americans, using them for food, fabric dye and medicinal uses.
+- Cranberries were grown by Native Americans, using them for food, fabric dye and medicinal purposes.

 - Cranberries were derived from the word “craneberry” as the cranberry flowers resembles the head and bills of Sandhill cranes.

 To see how cranberries grow, watch the following video from The Kid Should See This: Cranberries: How Does It Grow?
 Here are a few fun facts about growing cranberries: